camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 Process variables are useful for assignments based on data which has been collected or calculated up front.

-The following example shows how to assign a user task to the person who started the process:
+The following example shows how to assign a User Task to the person who started the process:

 ```xml
 <startEvent id="startEvent" camunda:initiator="starter" />